 2.2 Sensor Coils and Position Calculation Section 2.1 described how the CambridgeIC CTU chip detects the relative amplitude of the signals induced by the resonator in the sensor's 4 sensor coils.
 These measured amplitudes are proportional to the coupling factors between the resonator and each of the 4 sensor coils, kCOSA, kSINA, kCOSB, kSINB.
 This subsection describes how these coupling factors change with position, and the calculation the CTU chip performs to determine this position.
-Figure 6 illustrates each of the 5 coils in the sensor individually, one above the other.
+Figure 6 illustrates the right hand half of each of the 5 coils in the sensor individually, one above the other.
 In reality, they are all overlain.
-The EX coil is rectangular and extends beyond the measuring range, so that its coupling to the resonator is largely uniform.
+They are simplified for clarity, including showing single coil turns where there are several.
+The left hand half of each coil is omitted for clarity, and is the same as the right hand half rotated about the Sensor Origin, with coil connections replaced by shorts.
+The EX coil is rectangular and extends slightly beyond the measuring range, so that its coupling to the resonator is largely uniform.
 This means the resonator signal at the end of the excitation process is approximately uniform along the sensor's measuring range.

-Figure 6 Coil designs, simplified for clarity The COSA and SINA coils are fine sensor coils.
-The coupling factor between resonator and fine coils varies sinusoidally with position with just over 2 repeating periods along the measuring range, as illustrated in Figure 7.
+Figure 6 Coil designs, right hand half, simplified for clarity The COSA and SINA coils are fine sensor coils.
+The coupling factor between resonator and fine coils varies sinusoidally with position.
+There are 12 repeating periods along the measuring range, as illustrated in Figure 7.
 Their sinusoidal period is denoted SinLengthA.
 The kCOSA and kSINA coupling factors are in phase quadrature.
 The CTU chip measures these coupling factors, and performs a 4-quadrant inverse tangent calculation on them to determine Fine Position.
 This calculation is fully ratiometric, so that changes in absolute signal levels due to variations in power supply voltage, temperature and so on do not affect the measurement.
 The Fine Position measurement is a precise measure of position.
 However it is ambiguous: there are several locations along the sensor that have the same Fine Position due to the repeating nature of the fine sensor coil pattern.
 To resolve this ambiguity, the CTU chip also takes readings from the coarse sensor coils COSB and SINB.
 These yield the Coarse Position measurement.
 These are also sinusoidally patterned but have a longer period, SinLengthB.
-The coarse coils also have fewer turns, which together with the longer period yield much lower measurement precision.
+The coarse coils also have fewer turns in the actual design, which together with the longer period yield much lower measurement precision.
 However this precision is still more than adequate to resolve the Fine Position ambiguity.
+265mm Type 6.12 Linear Sensor

 Figure 7 Sensor Coil coupling factors The CTU chip measures both Fine and Coarse Position, and combines both measurements to deliver a full absolute value of reported position to the host.
 This has the precision and accuracy of the Fine sensor coils, and is absolute like the coarse sensor coils.
 The Fine Pitch parameter SinLengthA, also denoted just SinLength defines how reported position is scaled into physical units.
-The Coarse Pitch parameter SinLengthB is 4 times SinLengthA, and the number 4 corresponds to the sensor's Subtype.
-Both the sensor's Type (6) and Subtype (4) must be communicated to the CTU chip for correct operation.
+The Coarse Pitch parameter SinLengthB is 12 times SinLengthA, and the number 12 corresponds to the sensor's Subtype.
+Both the sensor's Type (6) and Subtype (12) must be communicated to the CTU chip for correct operation.
 Please refer to the datasheet for the appropriate part.
+Cambridge IC